varunajmera0/AWS/Project/stock/Readme.md

 # 🚀 Stock Project

-Fetching Stock Price from Yahoo finance and display on chart
+Fetching Stock Price from Yahoo finance and displaying on chart

 ## Tech Stack